Englewood Route 4 station

 Englewood Route 4 is a proposed station along NJ Transit's Northern Branch Corridor Project extension of Hudson-Bergen Light Rail in Englewood in lower reaches of the Northern Valley in Bergen County, New Jersey.
 The station site is along the CSX Transportation (CSXT) Northern Branch where it runs under New Jersey Route 4 at MP 8.8, east of Nordhoff Place and north of Sheffield Avenue.

 The station is designed to have an island platform, partially located under Route 4.
 It will include a parking deck for 945 vehicles incorporated into a storage and maintenance VBF (vehicle base facility).
 Vehicle access from Route 4 will be via Grand Avenue (concurrent County Route 501 and New Jersey Route 93).
-Approximately 6 acre of property will acquired to build the parking deck and VBF.
+Approximately 6 acre of property will be acquired to build the parking deck and VBF.
 Two other HBLR stations are planned in the city further north of Englewood Route 4 at Englewood Town Center and at Englewood Hospital, the line's terminus.

 The area radiating from the station site has been dubbed Englewood South.
 It is zoned for planned unit development (PUD) and consists mixed-use development that is undergoing a transformation from a warehouse distribution & manufacturing district into a residential, retail, and business neighborhood.